Claudiferock/Claudiferock/README.md

 # 🙋‍♂️ Hello there!

 I'm Claudio an 🌎 citizen, Chilean born and living in Finland.
 I love software development, drawing and having a good time with people (at work or just chilling)
+🔭 I normally work with React, JavaScript, Css and Html, but I have also worked with React Native, Java, SQL and learned some Node, Mocha, D3 and Vue.
+🌱 I’m currently learning C++ and data analysis with Phyton.

 ### Feel free to look around and connect.
 Thanks for passing by! 😃 </br> Have a good day!!